-It’s not a spaceship orbiting around an Exoplanet, but a sidewalk, in 2013 winter time in Milan, near which was parked a car: as a matter of fact you can notice, on the upper right area of my picture, a passer-by’s shoe print, so neat – tap the link to watch the larger image – that a modern Sherlock Holmes would be able to trace its owner from this “sole” hint.
+It’s not a spaceship orbiting around an Exoplanet, but a sidewalk, in 2013 winter time, in via Bartolomeo d’Alviano, in Milan, near which was parked a car: as a matter of fact you can notice, on the upper right area of my picture, a passer-by’s shoe print, so neat – tap the link to watch the larger image – that a modern Sherlock Holmes would be able to trace its owner from this “sole” hint.

-Planet Earth current high humidity, produces – according to seasons, Continents and their orography, occasional torrential downpours and flash floods, heavy snowstorms, or – apparent oxymoron – record drought.
+Planet Earth current high humidity, produces – according to seasons, Continents and their orography – occasional torrential downpours and flash floods, heavy snowstorms, or, an apparent oxymoron, record drought.
 The May 2016 wild fires, even in Boreal forests, according to Canadian Forest Service experts, have also been fuelled by the trees underbrush in perennial growth since the previous century, that is, since countries have adopted a worldwide policy of fires shutdown to safeguard areas becoming more and more anthropized.

 Nowadays Global Warming warnings can be seen, anywhere, in events both small – as on this sidewalk – or huge, as in the beginning of Summer permafrost collapse episodes in Siberia, discovered by a satellite in 2014, events thought by geologists to have sprung up during two very hot Siberian Summers: 2012 and 2013 with +5 C above average, while in February 2016 it has already been recorded + 10 C above the average in the Barents Sea with craters up to 60 meters wide.
 In the crater near-by areas has been found a peak of 9,5% of methane, a gas being ascertained as one of the Earth rising temperature culprits.